AhmadALharere/Fast-Build/README.md

         --- "Warning": there is error in compitability but the collection still working
         --- "Danger": there is a massive error in compitability that would make the collection can not working

-    --"massege":Represent a massege text that well be shown to the user to explane the status for so many conditions
+    --"message":Represent a message text that well be shown to the user to explane the status for so many conditions